neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 Open the app in your browser using `localhost:3000`.

 Now, let's create the two users we'll use to show how RLS policies can prevent data leaks between users, and what can go wrong if you don't.
 The sample app supports Google and email logins, so let's create one of each.
-For this guide, we'll call our two users Bob and Alice.
+For this guide, we'll call our two users Alice and Bob.

 Create your `Alice` user using Google.
 Then, using a private browser session, try the email sign-up to create `Bob`.
 You'll receive a verification email from `MyApp`, probably in your spam folder.